 - We recognise that transitions can be difficult for a child with SEN and take steps to ensure that any transition is a smooth as possible. - If your child is moving to another school we will contact the school SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child.
 We will make sure that all records about your child are passed on as soon as possible. - When moving classes in school, information will be passed on to the new class teacher and a planning meeting will take place with the new teacher to discuss your child's strengths and difficulties and the learning methods that have been successful.
 SEN Support Plans or EHC Plans will be shared.
 Children are given the opportunity to meet their new teachers in the summer term so that they feel secure and confident to begin the next academic year. - In Reception, the Reception class teacher/teaching assistants work closely with the school's Nursery staff and are fully aware of the needs of children coming from Nursery into the Reception class.
-Children make a careful transition when they move into the Reception class; this is organised in smaller groupings over two weeks. - Extra transition visits are arranged for some pupils if needed, in order to build confidence, and additional meetings may be arranged with parents/carers and any other services that have been involved with your child as appropriate. - In Year 6, the Year 6 teacher(s) and/or Headteacher/ SENCO will discuss the specific needs of your child with the SENCO/Inclusion Manager of their secondary school.
+Children make a careful transition when they move into the Reception class. - Our learning environment and teaching approaches are highly consistent, therefore transitions between classes and year groups are usually smooth. - Extra transition visits are arranged for some pupils if needed, in order to build confidence, and additional meetings may be arranged with parents/carers and any other services that have been involved with your child as appropriate. - In Year 6, the Year 6 teacher(s) and SENCO will discuss the specific needs of your child with the SENCO of their chosen secondary school.
 Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in our school.
 A range of strategies, suitable for your child, may be used to support them at the time of transition.